hci-lab-um/heuristics-for-test-tool-design/H10-What-work-styles-are-acceptable-in-those-workflows-and-teams.md

 - How assured are the owners of related processes?
 - How easy are they in their usage, what evidence is there of that?
 - How they feel about it, how confident for example?
-- Wha support you can give via the tool to increase confidence (etc...
-TBD - needs a reword, relate to maturity, assurance)
+- What support you can give via the tool to increase confidence?
-- TBC
--
-TBD: also relate this back to Freedom from Risk – the domain may dictate the workflow, approaches, tools.

-Also relate this to Flexibility -.
-Work in situations with high level of autonomy to change approaches and tools.
+Relate this back to [H09](H09-What-risks-are-associated-with-those-workflows.md); the domain risks may dictate the workflow, approaches, tools, and the level of autonomy people have to choose and change their workflows.
+In work situations with a high level of autonomy to change approaches and tools, flexibility in the tool workflows will be important.
+In other work places, a low level of flexibility is appropriate.

 ## Activities, tools and techniques to help answer the questions

 To understand what styles of working the tool must support, you will need to how the cultural context of the organization affects how people are enabled or blocked from taking different approaches.

 Activities:
 - TBD (I have some materials I developed on team shape – to be uploaded in a usable format – activities to identify team shapes that occur in different levels of manager authority and team autonomy)